NCAOS-Japan/NCAOS-Concept/README.md

 ---

 ## 🔒 Implementation Note
-Internal architecture (Child, Core layers) is **completely confidential**.
+Internal architecture of the safety shell is completely confidential.
-Only the high-level external concept is shared here for enterprise evaluation.
+Only high-level external concepts are shared here for enterprise evaluation.